The Last Dragon Chronicles

 In Dark Fire David is ordered by the elder dragons of Ki:mera to seek out and destroy a spark of dark fire, even though doing so will mean sacrificing the beloved housework dragon, Gwillan.
 Also, David's first girlfriend, Sophie, died in Africa while David was there trying to stop a mutation called a darkling from destroying the entire facility.
 He uses Gwillan's and Grace's fire tears to attempt to revive the fallen clay dragons back to their original selves.
 As David struggles to reach a compromise, dragons all over the world begin to wake, and the Earth enters a new Dragon Age.
 But just as this is to happen, the dangerous Ix:cluster reverse the Fire Eternal during an epic battle between the dragon queen and our heroes, and the villainous Ix:cluster, and in a single moment, Gadzooks ends with writing the word 'sometimes' in dragontongue, the language of the dragons.

 In Fire World, a 12-year-old boy named David lives in Co:pern:ica.
 He and his friend Rosanna spend their days in the librarium, a museum for books, with the curator, Mr. Henry, and the mysterious firebirds that roam the upper levels.
 When the two friends accidentally injure one of the firebirds, they find themselves on a remarkable and dangerous adventure.
 The evil Ix have found a way into Co:pern:ica from their home planet and have taken over a firebird, turning it to the side of darkness.
 The firebirds have a secret, though: they know about dragons.
 With the help of David and Rosanna, the firebirds must reach across the universe to call on the dragons for protection.
 But will the dragons arrive before the Ix destroy everything?

-WARNING: Alternate timelines may occur.
-Read at your own risk.

 The entire series is resolved with a seventh novel named The Fire Ascending.
 The novel reveals that the entire universe is made up of the word and symbol Oomara, meaning sometimes.
 This last book shows Alexa's part in the series.
 It also shows how Alexa came to be.
 This entire series is ended with the final battle: the polar bears and the dragons vs. the Ix and the darklings.